-Mange is an irritating skin condition caused by parasitic mites.
-It isn’t especially common, but it is a condition that all owners should familiarize themselves with.
+Mange in dogs is an irritating skin condition caused by parasitic mites.
+It isn’t especially common, but it is a condition that all dog owners should familiarize themselves with.

 Mange comes in two different forms, and you’ll need to make sure you distinguish between the two, as they are caused by different parasites and require different types of treatment.